 This mode of operation is made possible by the existence of what the authors call Urbansphere, the global apparatus of contemporary urbanity, a dense network of informational, material and energetic infrastructures that sustain our increasingly demanding metabolism while offsetting the fluctuations and deficiencies of the natural Biosphere in providing the required levels of resources in the right place at the right time.

 In this paper we will propose a model and a method to articulate the behaviour of the Urbansphere and propose new terms for its sustainable co-evolution with the Biosphere.
+The proposed model responds to principles of biological self-organization, and operates by embedding a numerical/computational engine, a living Physarum polycephalum, onto a spatial/morphogenetic substratum, a Satellite driven informational territory.

+fig1.
+Urban Morphogenesis Lab 2013-2014 - Large scale plan of biocomputing mining waste networks in the copper corridor, Arizona.

-The proposed model responds to principles of biological self-organization, and operates by embedding a numerical/computational engine, a living Physarum polycephalum, onto a spatial/morphogenetic substratum, a Satellite driven informational territory.Such combination reveals the latent potential of reframing sustainability as an urban design challenge, ultimately envisioning a future where manmade infrastructures and non-human biological systems will constitute part of a single biotechnological whole.
+Such combination reveals the latent potential of reframing sustainability as an urban design challenge, ultimately envisioning a future where manmade infrastructures and non-human biological systems will constitute part of a single biotechnological whole.

 To this respect the paper can be seen as a manifesto for the application of biotechnologies to the scale of the whole Biosphere by expanding the scope and material articulation of global informational and energetic infrastructures (the internet of things and the internet of energy).